Downtown French Restaurant Le Politique Is Really, Truly, Permanently Closed

 Beloved New Waterloo sandwich shop La Matta similarly closed permanently when a new restaurant leased the space, though the group’s other restaurants Il Brutto, Sway, La Condesa, and the restaurants at the South Congress Hotel, are open and accounted for.

-Update, 2:05 p.m. - This article has been updated to reflect that Michael Mina’ restaurant will open in the Le Politique space.
+Update, December 9 - This article has been updated to reflect that Michael Mina’s restaurant will open in the Le Politique space.

+Update, December 10 - A previous version of this article listed Stripsteak as the Mina Group restaurant going into the space, based on building permits on file for the restaurant, However, this has been corrected based on information from the Mina Group representative.